Pinehurst Court

 Pinehurst Court is a portered Victorian mansion block at 1-9 Colville Gardens, just off Colville Terrace and near the Portobello Market in Notting Hill, London, England.
 The terrace was initially built in the 1870s by the builder George Frederick Tippett, as single family residences, but from the 1880s the houses began to be subdivided into flats.
 By 1928 the neighbourhood was described as "rapidly becoming poorer", and by 1935 as a "largely slum area".
-The gentrification of Notting Hill in the 1980s and 1980s greatly improved the character of the building, which now forms a part of one of London's most fashionable neighbourhoods.
+The gentrification of Notting Hill in the 1980s and 1990s greatly improved the character of the building, which now forms a part of one of London's most fashionable neighbourhoods.

 History

 19th Century origins

 The terrace was initially built in the 1870s by the builder George Frederick Tippett, who also developed much of the rest of the neighbourhood.
 Tippet was an entrepreneur who combined the roles of ground landlord, developer, builder "and probably architect as well".
-The gardens, howevever, were smaller than some earlier ornamental gardens in the neighbourhood.
+The gardens, however, were smaller than some earlier ornamental gardens in the neighbourhood.
 The 1973 Survey of London described the gardens at 1-3 Colville Gardens as being "a feeble imitation of the earlier and more spacious paddocks on the Ladbroke estate".

 The houses were intended as single family homes for the well-to-do but from the beginning it proved difficult to attract wealthy buyers to the area, and as early as 1888 the buildings began to be subdivided into flats.
 In 1885 Tippett was declared bankrupt.
 He attributed his failure to "his inability to let a large portion of his property and to the pressure of secured creditors".
 Gradually the character of the buildings changed as wealthier tenants left the area.
-By 1888 two of Tippet's houses in Colville Gardens had already been sub-divided into flats.
+By 1888 two of Tippet's houses in Colville Gardens had already been subdivided into flats.